texonica/company-dashboard/memory-bank/activeContext.md

 - What level of automation is appropriate for transaction categorization?
 - How should we structure the testing infrastructure to ensure reliability?
 - What authentication roles and permissions are needed for different user types?
 - How should we design the export functionality for reports and visualizations?
+- What metrics are most important to track in our monitoring dashboards?
+- How can we optimize LLM usage costs while maintaining functionality?
+- What approach should we take for implementing payment processing logic?
+- How can we improve leadgen data retrieval performance for different time-based views?